jimktrains/jskerp/README.md

-# pgerp
+# jskerp
 An proof-of-concept ERP system using PostgreSQL.
 Starting as a test of transition tables, as such there is a consicous absence of additional indices.

-This is a work in progress.
-Currently a system similar to double-entry accounting is used to keep track of the flow of inventory.
-Basic Average and First-in-first-out (FIFO) costings are implemented.
+This is an experiment and a work in progress.
+A double-entry accounting is used to keep track of the flow of inventory.
+Rudimentry Average and First-in-first-out (FIFO) costings are implemented.

-Currently working on building out commiting items from an order.
+# Bugs

+I'm using [git-bug](https://github.com/MichaelMure/git-bug) as an experiment in this experimental project.

 # Test

-Running `make clean && make` will drop and create the db "pgerp" (`make clean`) and then load the schema and triggers and run a quick sample/test (`make`).
+Running `make clean install test` will drop and create the db "jskerp" (`make clean`) and then load the schema and triggers (`make install`) and run a quick sample/test (`make test`).

 ```sql
 dropdb --if-exists jskerp